nightscout/nightscout.github.io/docs/troubleshoot/connection_string.md

 For technical details look [here](https://docs.mongodb.com/manual/reference/connection-string/#mongodb-uri).

 !!!note "DIY Only"
     These instructions apply to DIY setup only.
-For [T1Pal](https://t1pal.com/), Nightscout as a service, updates are automatic.
-Contact T1Pal support to request specific features or versions.
+There are Nightscout as a service options which include database maintenance and setup as an included part of the service.
+See [Nightscout as a service](../index.md#nightscout-as-a-service), for more details.

 !!!note "T1Pal Users"
     File a support ticket by emailing `support` at `t1pal.com`, or select "Get